IndieMiao/Z-PostProcessing-HDRP/README.md

 It is a very cool projcet, but it do not support HDRP

-So I am working in process to converting it to HDRP
+So I am working in process to converting it to HDRP and fix some bugs

 Feel free to use, and thanks QianMo's cool project.